HumanHalo -- Safe and Efficient 3D Navigation Among Humans via Minimally Conservative MPC: Experiments

 \subsection{Simulation Experiments}

 Experiments are conducted in simulation using Ignition Gazebo combined with PX4 to reproduce realistic flight dynamics.
-All experiments run on an Intel Xeon W-1390P @ 3.50 GHz CPU.
+All experiments are run on an Intel Xeon W-1390P @ 3.50 GHz CPU, using the parameters shown in \cref{tab:parameters}.

+Importantly, $\lambda$ regulates the aggressiveness with which the \ac{MAV} restores feasibility, enabling rapid recovery even for small constraint violations.
 Although based on previous work in human motion analysis \cite{schepp2022sara, giannoulaki2024walkingspeed}, the parameterization of the reachable set is further validated by comparing its expansion with actual motions from the AMASS~\cite{naureen2019amass} dataset.
-They are modeled as second-order systems with parameters with initial radii $\rho_i$, velocity $v_{i, \max}$ and $a_{i, \max}$ parameters.
+They are modeled as second-order systems with initial radii $\rho_i$, velocity $v_{i, \max}$, and $a_{i, \max}$ parameters.
 In addition, we add an additional radius to account for the size of the \ac{MAV} $R_{\text{MAV}}$.

-As commonly done in the social navigation literature, we evaluate our method on goal-directed navigation, i.e., the \ac{MAV} must plan and execute a trajectory that drives it from an initial state to a goal position while respecting safety with respect to the surroundings human bodies.
+As commonly done in the social navigation literature, we evaluate our method on goal-directed navigation, i.e., the \ac{MAV} plans and executes a trajectory from an initial state to a goal position while maintaining safety around surrounding humans.
 Real human body motions are used as dynamic obstacles: 50 motion sequences are drawn from the AMASS~\cite{naureen2019amass} dataset, mostly focusing on walking scenarios, and replayed in simulation as the ground truth human motion.
 The initial states and goals are sampled uniformly from the feasible regions.
-Note that the scenarios for 1 and 2 humans are sampled independently, therefore, not directly comparable.
-We used a horizon length of 40 steps with a temporal resolution of 0.025s across all experiments.
+Note that the scenarios for 1 and 2 humans are sampled independently and are therefore not directly comparable.
+We used a horizon length of 40 steps with a temporal resolution of 0.025 s across all experiments.